wp-plugins/gotmls/readme.txt

 Fixed option to exclude directories and added support for winblows servers using BACKSLASH directory structures.

 = 1.2.04.04 =
-Fixed new definition updates to properly update the version number and added option to exclude directories.

-= 1.2.04.02 =
 Changed definition updates to write to the DB instead of a file and added better messages about available updates.

-= 1.2.04.01 =
-Fixed caching issue with downloading second definition file in Safari and encoded registration URL so your email address is your username.

 = 1.2.03.28 =
 Fixed registration form.